dhappy/TRWBL/v12/TRWBL/teams/by/reveal/Truman Someone.md

 The way the game grows is through clusters of 12 plus oneself.
 So, there's an initial 13 captains, and for the first expansion, each of those 13 creates a new group of 13 that includes themselves.
 The next round, those, now, 37 *= (13 + 13 * 12)* people each form a new group of 13 containing themselves for: 481 *= (12×(12×2+13)+12×2+13)* people.
 6,253 *= (12×(12×(12×2+13)+12×2+13)+ (12×(12×2+13)+12×2+13))* people is the next one.
 Then, 81,289 *= (12×(12×(12×(12×2+13)+12×2+13)+ (12×(12×2+13)+12×2+13))+(12×(12×(12×2+13)+12×2+13)+ (12×(12×2+13)+12×2+13)))* people.
 That's about as far as I want to go because the series is expanding as 12ᵏ where ҡ is the number of expansions, so the next'n's 1,056,757 *(= 12 × 81,289 + 81,289)* people.

 Definitely that'd be the upper ground: just over a million people across the globe.
-That's really not all that many, but the nest step is gonna be roughly twelve million since it's powers of 12.
+That's really not all that many, but the next step is gonna be roughly twelve million since it's powers of 12.

 Up to the the end of 🍊s term, only a million people will know of anything to be suspicious of.
 At that point we take the jump to 13,737,841 *= (12 × 1,056,757 + 1,056,757)* people.
-And the one after that, 178,591,933 *= (12 × 13,737,841 + 13,737,841)*, finally @ iteration #9 2,321,695,129, half the population, is in on it.
+And the one after that, 178,591,933 *= (12 × 13,737,841 + 13,737,841)*, finally @ expansion #9 2,321,695,129, roughly half the population, is in on it.

 So, *someone* has to be elected President after 🍊 has his second term.
 Say, Musk, by the end of his first term roughly half the people will know that a person who has been scrubbed from the tapes is responsible for Musk holding the office despite being South African.